Mike-Aniki/Aniki-ReMake/README.md

 ---

+### **Modify background music on login screen:**

+You can replace or disable background music on login screen :

+>- Open the Theme folder, and navigate to **[Audio]**.
+>- Rename your .mp3 file “AcceuilOST” and replace the “AcceuilOST.mp3” file in the folder, or delete it to remove the music completely.

+---

 ### **Modify Status on Game Cover:**

 >- In desktop mode, click on playnite's icone in the top left-hand corner, then on library/Lybrary Manager (or with CTRL+W).